flyway/flywaydb.org/documentation/migrations.md

 issuing an implicit commit before and after every DDL statement), Flyway won't be able to perform a clean rollback in case of failure and will instead mark the migration as failed, indicating that some manual cleanup may be required.

+## Query Results
+{% include pro.html %}

+Migrations are primarily meant to be executed as part of release and deployment automation processes and there is rarely the need to visually inspect the result of SQL queries.

+There are however some scenarios where such manual inspection makes sense, and therefore Flyway Pro and Enterprise Edition also display query results in the usual tabular form when a `SELECT` statement (or any other statement that returns results) is executed.

 ## Schema History Table

 To keep track of which migrations have already been applied when and by whom, Flyway adds a special